sandovabarbora/golemio-public-transportation/README.md

 5. Visualize findings and insights:
    - **Tools:** Matplotlib for graphs and charts, Folium for geospatial visualizations.
+   - **Package:** The greater idea behind the model is to create a package that would than be able to analyze and predict delays regarding cultural event.
 ---

 ## **Proposed Technologies**